 If territory assignments are shuffled, boundaries are redefined, or a new sales territory management plan is introduced, there are chances of a temporary dip in sales.
 However, sales will bounce back to an even higher point once the company’s sales representatives adjust to their new, optimized territories.

-Changes to compensation plan
+Changes to the compensation plan

 If a company decides to make changes to its sales compensation plan or commission structure, it is likely to have an impact on the sales structure.
 For instance, if a company switches to a structure that rewards sales representatives for increasing revenue rather than closing more deals, their forecast should anticipate fewer new accounts with a focus on targeting higher-value customers.